 4. Hike To The Desk On Hancock Hill

 How did the Desk on Hancock Hill, the backdrop to Sul Ross University, get there?
 Thousands of pilgrims have climbed the hill to find the desk and write messages in the notebook stashed inside the drawer.
 The notebooks tell life stories and capture the hearts of the many travelers who have made the trek.
 In 1979, Sul Ross track team member and long-distance runner Jim Kitchen had an idea.
 He selected a metal desk, and with the help of two buddies, carried the desk up the mountain to a place that overlooked the campus and town.

 First, he and his teammates logged their running times in the notebook, then he would jot down his thoughts, and word spread.
 Journals, confessions, lost love stories, and “we were here” notes filled notebook after notebook.
 Sul Ross Archives of the Big Bend keeps journals dating back to 1991.
 Occasionally one beat-up, weathered desk marked with graffiti is replaced with a newer one — sometimes a chair is added, and replacement notebooks keep up the tradition.
 Some people get lost searching for the desk.
-If you find the bicycle tree, you’re close — and you can consult this official university map (opens as PDF) for guidance.
+If you find the bicycle tree, you’re close — and you can consult this map for guidance.

-5. Great Shopping In Alpine
+5. Shop In Alpine

 The Gallery on the Square is Big Bend Arts Council’s collaborative show space for members.
 Murphy Street Mercado offers specialty plants, garden pottery, ristras, and Mexican imports.
 Out West Feed and Supply is a feed store and farm supply resource that also stocks boots, shoes, Western wear, and much more.
 Francois Fine Arts Gallery houses student art exhibitions at the university.